in Edison, Metuchen & South Plainfield, NJ

 To read more patient testimonials, click here!

-What Should I Expect from Getting Veneers?
+What Should I Expect from Getting Dental Veneers?

-The end result of getting a veneer is achieving an aesthetically pleasing appearance that closely mimics the look and feel of natural teeth.
-For most patients, it will be like the damage never existed, and the veneer may even look better than the patient’s normal tooth.
+The end result of getting a dental veneer is achieving an aesthetically pleasing appearance that closely mimics the look and feel of natural teeth.
+For most patients, it will be like the damage never existed, and the dental veneer may even look better than the patient’s normal tooth.
 Choosing to get porcelain veneers is also a benefit since the gum tolerates porcelain very well.
-Therefore, getting veneers not only restores the tooth, but it is also an effective preventative measure that maintains good dental health.
+Therefore, getting veneers not only restores the tooth but is also an effective preventative measure that maintains good dental health.

 What Will My Veneers Be Like?